aksharjoshi27/sustainability/Readme-shell.md

 	![Hover and Click.](media/power-bi-report-21.png)

-28. Select the ‘ADX Dashboard’ from existing dashboard list and **click** on pin.
+28. Select the ‘Transportation Head Dashboard (After)’ from existing dashboard list and **click** on pin.

 	![Hover and Click.](media/power-bi-report-22.png)

-29. Similarly pin rest of the images from different tabs of the ‘Dashboard-Images’ report.
+29. Similarly pin rest of the images from different tabs of the ‘Master Images’ report.

-30. **Go back** to the ‘ADX Dashboard’ dashboard.
+30. **Go back** to the ‘Transportation Head Dashboard (After)’ dashboard.

 	![Go back to Dashboard.](media/power-bi-report-24.png)